johnalison/obsidian-notes/Output/ProgressReport 27 September 2024.md

 All is good.
 Not drinking has been a lot less consequential that I thought: its easier and there haven't been that big of productivity gains.
 However, my sleep and fat composition seem much better; will keep at.
 Reading, exercise, and diet have been good.
 Meditation and Zettlekasten still needs work.
 Thinking of setting up a kubernettes cluster for database monitoring ect.

 # 4b
 There has been lots of progress on the code base: pseudo-data and trigger weights have been debugged.
 Ive added four-tag data skims and outputing all the datasets to eos.
-Ive cleaned up flags to config different options, unit tests have been key here..
+Ive cleaned up flags to config different options, unit tests have been key here.
 The synthetic data processing is more or less integrated into production running.
 I'm starting a more detailed look at performance of synthetic data.
 I will do PDFs by year and some other tests before moving on to Run-3.

 AE is starting on the low pt analysis.
 We understand to do the three tag veto, everything else should be straight forward.